Signs (film): Plot

 Former Episcopal priest Graham Hess lives on a rural farm in Doylestown, Pennsylvania, with his asthmatic preteen son, Morgan, and young daughter, Bo.
-Graham's younger brother Merrill, a failed minor league baseball player, has been helping the family since Graham's wife Colleen died in a traffic accident six months earlier.
+Graham's younger brother Merrill, a failed minor league baseball player, has been helping the family since Graham's wife Colleen died in a traffic collision six months earlier.
 Graham abandoned the church in the aftermath of the incident.

-When large crop circles appear in the Hess' cornfield, they are initially attributed to vandals.
-However, other crop circles begin to appear globally, and lights from invisible objects hover over many of Earth's cities.
+When large crop circles appear in the Hesses' cornfield, they are initially attributed to vandals.
+However, other crop circles, and lights from invisible objects hovering over many of Earth's cities, begin appearing globally.
 One night, Graham and Merrill chase a figure into the field.
 Over the next several days, Graham glimpses another among the corn stalks, followed by strange clicking noises broadcast through Bo's old baby monitor.
-To the family's continued terror, news footage emerges of what appears to be an alien.
+To the family's continued terror, news footage emerges out of Brazil showing, undeniably at that point, an alien that can blend into its surroundings.

-After receiving a phone call from Ray Reddy, the man responsible for his wife's death, Graham travels to Reddy’s home and finds him sitting in his car outside of the house.
-Reddy expresses remorse for Colleen's death and warns Graham that a creature is locked inside his pantry.
-Believing that the aliens avoid water, he leaves for a lakeside.
+After receiving a phone call from Ray Reddy, the man responsible for his wife's death, Graham travels to Reddy's home, finding him sitting in his car outside.
+Expressing remorse for Colleen's death, he warns Graham that one of the aliens is locked inside his pantry.
+Believing the aliens avoid water, he leaves for a lakeside.
 Graham enters the house and uses a kitchen knife to peer under the pantry door.
 A clawed hand emerges and swipes at Graham; he cuts off the fingers in a panic.

-As the worldwide alien invasion begins, the family barricades themselves inside their house.
-When the aliens break-in, the family takes shelter in the basement.
-Morgan has an asthma attack but survives the night.
-The family emerges the next morning after the radio reports that the aliens have abruptly abandoned Earth as if something scared them off.
+As the aliens' worldwide invasion begins, the family barricades themselves inside their house, taking shelter in the basement when the aliens break in.
+Morgan has an asthma attack and the family doesn't have his medication, but he survives the night.
+The family emerges the next morning after the radio reports the aliens have abruptly abandoned Earth as if something scared them off.

 The alien previously trapped inside Reddy's pantry enters the house and takes Morgan hostage.
 Recalling Colleen's dying words, Graham tells Merrill to "swing away" using his baseball bat.
 The alien sprays Morgan with toxic gas from its wrist.
-Graham recovers his stricken son as Merrill bashes the creature and smashes glasses of water at it, eventually killing it.
-Outside, Graham administers Morgan's medication, realizing that his son's constricted lungs prevented him from inhaling the toxins; an act that Graham attributes to the intervention from a higher power.
+Graham recovers his stricken son as Merrill engages the creature, discovering during the fight that water is toxic to the aliens.
+Merrill gradually weakens the alien by smashing several glasses of water, left by Bo throughout the house, at the creature, eventually killing it with a strike to the head that spills water from a glass on the creature's face.
+Outside, Graham administers Morgan's medication, realizing that his son's constricted lungs prevented him from inhaling the toxins, an act that Graham attributes to the intervention of a higher power.

 Months later, the Hess family has recovered from the ordeal and Graham returns to the church.